 Getting ThereFrom I-270 in Maryland, take Exit 22 onto MD 109 and head west.
 In about three miles, turn right onto Comus Road.
 In a few minutes, you will reach the entrance to Sugarloaf.
 Follow the one-way road up the mountain and park in the West View lot.
 Take the Green trail and hike about five minutes to the crag, which is off the trail to the right.
 Some minor scrambling is necessary to get to the crag itself.

-Red TapeThe mountain is privately owned by the Stronghold Corporation but is open to the public from sunrise to sunset.
+Red TapeThe mountain is privately owned by the Stronghold Corporation but is open to the public from 8 A.M. until one hour before sunset.
 No alcohol is allowed, so keep your cold after-climb beers well-hidden.
 Clean up after yourself and obey posted regulations so this place will continue to be open to the public.

 External LinksSugarloaf site